Pawventures

 Flying Into Canada

 If flying, the airline will check your rabies certificate before boarding.
-Canadian airport customs may or may not ask to see it upon arrival.
-Have it ready regardless.
+Canadian airport customs may or may not ask to see it upon arrival — have it ready regardless.
+Review our airline pet policies guide for carrier-specific requirements.

 Canada does not have federal breed-specific legislation, but some provinces and municipalities do:

-• Ontario: The Dog Owners’ Liability Act restricts Pit Bull type dogs.
-Existing registered pit bulls can remain but must be muzzled and leashed in public.
+• Ontario: The Dog Owners’ Liability Act restricts pit bull type dogs.
+Existing registered pit bulls must be muzzled and leashed in public.
 New pit bulls cannot be brought into the province.

 • Manitoba: Winnipeg bans pit bulls within city limits.

-• Quebec: Montreal previously had a pit bull ban that was partially overturned.
-Current rules require dogs deemed dangerous (any breed) to be registered, muzzled, and leashed.
+• Quebec: Montreal requires dogs deemed dangerous (any breed) to be registered, muzzled, and leashed.
+Verify current rules before traveling.

 Best Dog-Friendly Cities in Canada